 Dr. Perry Zirkel (University Professor Emeritus of Education and Law, Lehigh University), presenter

-This session will provide a systematic and comprehensive comparison among Section 504, the ADA, and the IDEA in terms of the respectively applicable legislation, regulations, and case law.
-The comparison addresses various key student-specific issues, such as eligibility, services, procedural safeguards, discipline, enforcement, and litigation.
+In the context of K–12 students, this session will provide a systematic and comprehensive comparison among Section 504, the ADA, and the IDEA in terms of the respectively applicable legislation, regulations, and case law.
+The comparison addresses successive student-specific issues, such as eligibility, services, procedural safeguards, discipline, enforcement, and litigation.
 Section 504 questions that are often the subject of confusion and that will be addressed directly in the context of this comparison include, for example, the following: 1) Does Section 504 and/or the ADA require school districts to provide evaluation or other services for students enrolled in private, including parochial, schools?
 2) Does child find apply to 504-only students?
 3) Does the ADA provide more stringent requirements than does the IDEA for (a) hearing impaired students and/or (b) service animals?
-Does Section 504 have any requirements for expulsion of 504-only students that exceed the IDEA requirements for expelling students on IEPs?
+Does Section 504 have any requirements for expulsion of 504-only students that differ from the IDEA requirements for expelling students on IEPs?

 Section 504 Nuts and Bolts: Getting Down to Brass Tacks